centreon/centreon-documentation/fr/releases/centreon-core.md

 - [Authentication] Fixed PHP error when debug is enabled with OIDC authentication
 - [CLAPI] Fixed LDAP configuration ID for export and import
 - [Configuration] Fixed Centreon Broker configuration that could be empty or deleted
-- [Configuration] Fixed Centreon Broker configuration that could be empty or deleted
 - [Core] REmove PHP warning in logs
 - [Resources Status] Fixed access to action URLs
 - [Resources Status] Fixed access to actions buttons